zendbit/FlyBee/README.md

 - [Gevent](http://gevent.org)
 - [Bottle](https://bottlepy.org)

-This microframework will automatic resolve the depedency in the configuration file using pip tools and make easy for deployment and development.
+This microframework will automatic resolve the depedencies using the configuration file with pip tools and make easy for deployment and development.

 #### The framework only have:
 - app.py